 Use a concordance to see how often a particular word appears in the Bible, as well as which Greek or Hebrew word is behind the English translation.
 You can then look up that word in something like the New International Dictionary of New Testament Theology and Exegesis to see an article in English about the word's usage and range of meaning.
 Websites like Blue Letter Bible or Bible Study Tools often have features that let you look up Greek/Hebrew word numbers and their simple definitions, too.

 Commentaries and scholarly articles are often some of the best places to get analysis and interpretation of your passage.
-Search for articles in the ATLA Religion Database, and be sure to take advantage of the Scriptures tool at the top to search it by biblcal passage.
+Search for articles in the ATLA Religion Database, and be sure to take advantage of the Scriptures tool at the top to search it by biblical passage.

 Many of the sources used for analysis and interpretation will also talk about application, but certain commentaries can be particularly useful for this.
 Application and preaching commentaries like the series listed below can be especially helpful for getting you started.